blockbridge/blockbridge-kubernetes/README.md

 Server Version: version.Info{Major:"1", Minor:"10", GitVersion:"v1.10.3", GitCommit:"2bba0127d85d5a46ab4b778548be28623b32d0b0", GitTreeState:"clean", BuildDate:"2018-05-21T09:05:37Z", GoVersion:"go1.9.3", Compiler:"gc", Platform:"linux/amd64"}
 ```

+NOTE: setting up `kubectl` authentication is beyond the scope of this guide.
+Please refer to your specific instructions for the Kubernetes service or installation you are using.

 ### Create a secret

 Create a secret containing the Blockbridge API endpoint URL and access token.